DeltaGr/DeltaGr/README.md

 I’m a developer who loves discovering patterns in everything.
 From clean code to design aesthetics, I’m passionate about creating applications that follow a logical flow.
 I bring my artistic background into the world of code by crafting smooth, organized structures.

-💡 Always Curious – I’m constantly learning and evolving, bringing new ideas and a unique perspective to everything I do.
-I love building systems that are efficient, logical, and visually appealing.

-🧠  My brain loves logic, and structure.
-I dive deep into patterns, systems, and problem-solving.
-I’m drawn to the systems, cycles, and grids that drive good code.
-Everything has its place—like components, loops, and functions that fit together seamlessly.
-Think of me as a precision artist, but instead of a paintbrush, I wield JavaScript and Ruby on Rails.

 ✅ Skills & Pattern Mastery:

 **Front-End:** 🌐 HTML + CSS + JavaScript + React